wp-plugins/step-by-step/readme.txt

 6. Add or remove images.
 7. Completed page displaying a guide made up of step-by-step instructions.

+== Upgrade Notice ==

+= 0.1.1 =
+Added the ability to preview a guide before publishing.
+Corrected bugs that were causing errors.

+= 0.1.0 =
+Release to the public.

 == Changelog ==

+= 0.1.1 =

+* Corrected undefined indexes errors seen upon visiting Add New Guides page
+* Corrected errors seen when deleting a guide
+* Corrected greyed save buttons when attempting to save a new guide.
+* Corrected non displaying steps when preview button is clicked
+* Corrected offset error messages at top of pages where shortcode had been pasted.
+* Added a link on the plugins page to access Add New Guides page quickly

 = 0.1.0 =